sakshijain009/News-app/README.md

 # Textutils App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this app we have used the [NEWS API](https://newsapi.org/) to display the data.
+The project is created using "Class Based Compenents".

 ## Clone the repo